Gemalto is providing

 Indeed, government programs for healthcare, retirement benefits, and family allocations, and in particular health insurance, are the legacies of national traditions.
 They have developed according to four different models.

 What is universal health care?
 Discover this video from the World Health Organization.

 Benefits of universal health care (the World Health Organization)

 Let's discover the four basic models and some mixed schemes.

 #1 The Bismarck model

 employment in this system.
-It is financed through social contributions, rather than taxes.
+The model is financed through social contributions, rather than taxes.

-The German example was used as a blueprint in Austria and Belgium, in France with the decrees of October 1945, in Luxemburg and the Netherlands.
+The German example was used as a blueprint in Austria.
+It was also the case in Belgium, France, with the decrees of October 1945, in Luxemburg and the Netherlands.